-- Records in the holding register meet the Requirements set out above; - Movement documents have been used and retained appropriately; and - Pigs are identified appropriately.
+- Records in the holding register meet the Requirements set out above. - Movement documents have been used and retained appropriately; and - Pigs are identified appropriately.

-For further information on pig identification and registration please contact DARD Veterinary Service on 0300 200 7840 or visit the DARD website - www.dardni.gov.uk/cross-compliance
+Further information on pig identification and registration can be obtained from DARD Veterinary Service on 0300 200 7840 or on the DARD website: